RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 -  Files with sequentially close names will likely be assigned to the same server.
 - This can create a hotspot when writing files to Cloud Storage.

-### four types of Cloud Storage:-
+### Four types of Cloud Storage:-

-**Regional storage** stores multiple copies of an object in multiple zones in one region
+ **Regional Storage:** This class stores multiple copies of an object in multiple zones within a single region.
+It offers high availability and is suitable for applications with regional requirements.

-**Multi-regional storage** mitigates the risk of a regional outage by storing replicas of objects in multiple regions
+ **Multi-regional Storage:** To mitigate the risk of a regional outage, multi-regional storage stores replicas of objects in multiple regions.
+It provides greater resilience and is recommended for globally distributed applications.

-- Data that is accessed less than once in 30 days is a good candidate for **Nearline storage**
+ **Nearline Storage:** If data is accessed less than once in 30 days, Nearline storage is a suitable option.
+It offers cost-effective storage with slightly higher latency compared to regional storage.
+It is well-suited for backup and archival data.

-- Data that is accessed less than once a year is a good candidate for **Coldline storage**
+ **Coldline Storage:** Data accessed less than once a year is a good fit for Coldline storage.
+It provides the most cost-effective archival storage option, although with slightly higher access latency.
+Coldline storage is ideal for long-term retention of infrequently accessed data.

 - All storage classes have the same latency to return the first byte of data, but the costs to access data and the per-operation costs are higher than regional storage.

-**Coldline storage** is best used for archival storage, but multi-regional storage may be the best option for uploading user data, especially if users are geographically dispersed.